The Origins

 Laura’s academic work has been published in peer reviewed journals and prominent media outlets.
 In November 2022, Laura was invited to speak before the Standing Committee on Citizenship and Immigration in Canada’s House of Commons.

 Laura found her passion for immigration and refugee law in 2017 when she joined Capital Rainbow Refuge, a private sponsorship group that brings LGBTQIA2S+ asylum seekers to Ottawa.
 Laura completed her articling placement at Gerami Law PC, a boutique immigration and refugee law firm in Ottawa between August 2019 and June 2020 and was hired back as an immigration and refugee lawyer.
-Laura moved to British Columbia in June 2020 with her family and transferred her law licence to B.C..
+Laura moved to British Columbia in June 2020 with her family and transferred her law license to BC.
 She worked in the Sea to Sky region until starting at Heron Law Offices in June 2023.

 Laura has successfully represented clients before the Immigration and Refugee Board of Canada and has assisted clients overcome complex immigration issues including application refusals, humanitarian and compassionate requests, inadmissibility issues, procedural fairness letter responses and judicial reviews.
 Laura helps employers, entrepreneurs, permanent resident applicants, temporary foreign workers, international students, and visitors on their unique Canadian immigration journeys.